 Practicum is the first direct client contact clinical experience.
-Before students can begin practicum they must meet the following criteria: 1) complete all course prerequisites to practicum; 2) pass the Practicum Readiness Interview; 3) go through the Practicum Orientation and complete the on-line training and on-line exam; and 4) obtain and submit proof of liability insurance to the Clinic Director.
+Before students can begin practicum they must meet the following criteria: 1) complete all course prerequisites to practicum; 2) pass the Practicum Readiness Interview; 3) go through the Practicum Orientation; and 4) obtain and submit proof of liability insurance to the Clinic Director.

 During this course, students must accumulate at least 40 direct client contact hours at the Clinic for Individual and Family Counseling and any designated off-site placements.
 Of those direct client contact hours, 20 hours must be relational, 10 hours must be group, and the remaining 10 hours can be relational, individual, or group.
-Teaming hours do not count toward the 40 direct client contact hours required in this course.
+Alternative hours do not count toward the 40 direct client contact hours required in this course.